 Read more about causes and Acute hemorrhagic pancreatitis deaths.

 Diabetes diagnosis and misdiagnosis (In-Depth Report): Detailed report on diabetes misdiagnoses, rare curable types, and less common diagnostic issues....read full report »

 Metabolic syndrome often undiagnosed: Metabolic syndrome, also known as Syndrome X, is an often overlooked medical condition that causes a cluster of chronic symptoms.
-There are often four symptoms...read more »
+There are often four symptoms and conditions combined: obesity, hypertension ...read more »

 Obesity-related conditions undiagnosed in children: A variety of conditions are associated with obesity (see obesity), but these tend to be undiagnosed more often in child patients than in adults.
 Some of the overlooked...read more »

 Chronic digestive diseases hard to diagnose: There is an inherent difficulty in diagnosing the various types of chronic digestive diseases.
 Some of the better known possibilities are peptic ulcer, colon cancer, irritable bowel syndrome, or ...read more »